-A great media room - with memorable performance in a multi-use space - needs more thought and care to design.
+A great media room - with memorable performance in a multi-use space - needs a lot more thought and care to design than a single-purpose cinema.
 We have to consider:

 Acoustic treatments reduce echoes and reflections from the room, so the sound system can create the feeling of other spaces.
 Media room acoustics should be treated, but differently to a cinema room.